hostapd Addon to add a WiFi hotspot to IPFire

 When clients first connect to IPFire they will be assigned an IP address from the blue interface's DHCP server.
 However they cannot access the internet until their MAC address is specifically allowed in the MAC address filter.

 The MAC address filter is located under the firewall tab and is called "Blue Access".
-There is also a link at the bottom of the "WLanAP" page.

 To activate a client, first have that client attempt to connect to the Access Point.
 This should fail but it will add that client's MAC address to the blue access page.
 To the right of the client's MAC address there is an icon for adding the device.
 Once added, IPFire should allow access to the Access Point.